Stella Krenzbach

-Stella Krenzbach, Kreutzbach, or Krentsbakh is a possibly fictitious person, ostensibly a Jewish-Ukrainian member of the Organization of Ukrainian Nationalists during World War II.
+Stella Krenzbach, Kreutzbach, or Krentsbakh, is a presumably fictitious person, ostensibly a Jewish-Ukrainian member of the Organization of Ukrainian Nationalists (OUN) during World War II.

 Accounts of a life

 In 1957, the war memoir of a "Stella Krentsbach", circulated in a collection edited by Ukrainian writer Petro Mirchuk.
 The text began: "The reason that I'm alive today and can devote all of my energy to the state of Israel is thanks only to God and the Ukrainian Insurgent Army."
 The memoir author writes that she was born in Bolekhiv, near Lwów, the daughter of a rabbi, and she was a childhood friend of Olya, the daughter of a Greek Catholic priest.
 According to the memoir, she graduated from the Philosophy department of the University of Lviv in 1939.
-When the war broke out, she joined the Ukrainian Insurgent Army, where she served as a nurse and an intelligence officer.
+When the war broke out, she joined the Ukrainian Insurgent Army (UPA), where she served as a nurse and an intelligence officer.
 In the spring of 1945, with the Soviet forces having recaptured the whole of (current) Ukraine, the NKVD allegedly arrested her during a meeting she had with a contact in Rozhniativ.
 She was jailed and sentenced to death, but UPA fighters managed to free her.
 In the summer of 1945, she crossed the Carpathians with other Ukrainian insurgents.
 On 1 October, she reached the English zone of occupation in Austria, from where she traveled to Israel.
 In her new country, she worked in the Ministry of Foreign Affairs.